Ridgefield-Crystal Lake Presbyterian Church

 Q. How did RCLPC choose to work with a community in Guatemala?

 A. The need for safe water in Guatemala is great.
-While there is an extensive network with more than 175 completed installations, more work remains before all have access to safe water.
+While there are more than 200 completed installations, much work remains before all have access to safe water.
 Guatemala is one of the poorest countries in Latin America.
 More than half the population lives in poverty, with nearly a quarter of the population living on less than $2 per day.
 It has the lowest literacy rate in Central America.
 Children who have contracted waterborne diseases miss up to half of their schooling.

 Q. How are the water systems sustained once they are installed?

 A. We build together a system that is simple, sustainable, and affordable.
-We teach the Belén team of installers how to put in and maintain the system.
+We teach installers how to put in and maintain the system.
 We teach the local trainers to teach others in the community about safe water through health and hygiene education.
-The sale of their safe water allows the Belén team to purchase replacement parts and filters.
-The cost for the water system includes a $500 fee to ensure sustainability for a generation.
+The low-cost sale of their safe water allows the local operating partner to save funds for the purchase of replacement parts and filters.
+As part of our covenant with an operating partner, we agree to make return visits for three years, and likely many more as our relationship continues to grow.

-Q. How can I donate to LWW at RCLPC in support of this work?
+Q. How can I donate to LW at RCLPC in support of this work?

-Q. How can I get involved with the LWW team at RCLPC?
+Q. How can I get involved with the LW team at RCLPC?

 Q. If I am interested in going on a trip, how do I get more information?

-A. Contact one of the LWW team members or Pastor John Dillon.
+A. Contact one of the LW team members or Pastor John Dillon.